There are many reasons why you might be curious about me.

 A little more about me

-Though made in the Republic of Korea, Massachusetts is home away from home where my spouse and I raise our little children who can jump like little monkeys.
-I also nearly pursued a PhD in Sociology or Social Psychology after obtaining a couple of Masters degrees in Divinity and Counseling.
-When connecting, please feel free to ask me about food, a source of my happiness!
+Though made in the Republic of Korea, Massachusetts is home away from home where my spouse and I raise our children who can jump like little monkeys.
+I nearly pursued a PhD in Sociology or Social Psychology after obtaining a couple of Masters degrees in Divinity and Counseling.
+When connecting, please feel free to ask me about different kinds of cuisine as it’s a source of my happiness!

 My background and training

 I’ve also had numerous life-experiences which - excuse my French - s*!t on my innocence.
-Family and racial trauma, spiritual abuse, displacement and identity issues are just a tip of an iceberg in my personal development.
-Nevertheless, I’ve personally experienced that healing takes place when you feel safe.
-My practice is born out of that experience.
+Family and racial trauma, spiritual abuse, and searching for who I am or identity issues are just a tip of an iceberg in my personal development.

 Specializations